Lexiwexi/GameCollectionAHJ/README.md

 - Chess (WiP)
 - Card Games (On Ice)
 - Space Invaders
-- Tic-Tac-Toe
 - Tron (WiP)

 ## Games

 ### Chess
-- A simple game of chess with a graphical interface written in python using tkinter and pygame.
+A simple game of chess with a graphical interface written in python using tkinter and pygame.

 #### Usage
 - Todo

 ### Space Invaders
-- Todo
+Todo

 ### Tic-Tac-Toe
-- Todo
+Todo

 ### Tron
-- Todo
+Todo

 ## Installation